temporal-community/miab-build-invincible-apps-java/README.md

 2. Enter an audience member's name in the text field **Enter your name** in the web application.
 3. Press the **Show Demo Options** link on the page.
 4. In the **Sleep Duration (seconds)** section of the form, provide **10** in the **Number of Seconds** field and press the **Get Greeting** button.
-5. Immediately after, switch to the terminal with the Worker running, and press `CTRL-C` (or `CMD-C` if on Mac) to kill the Worker process.
+5. Immediately after, switch to the terminal with the Temporal Springbooth Application running, and press `CTRL-C` (or `CMD-C` if on Mac) to kill the Worker process.
     1. You want to be sure to kill the Worker before the Timer fires.
 6. Wait ~10 seconds and show the audience that the results haven't appeared on the screen.
 7. Go to the Temporal Web UI and view the Event History.